knowii-oss/knowii/README.md

 - Create the file under apps/knowii/messages

 To enable a new NX library to benefit from i18n strong typing, copy the index.d.ts at the root of client-ui over to the new library.

+## Color theme

+- Edit apps/knowii/theme.js

+Use tools such as https://www.tailwindshades.com/ to generate the different shades